wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 <sub>Thanks to Amina Echchiki for proofreading and testing</sub>

 <!--

-* TO DO: test hidden links work fine
 * TO DO: how to implement code folding/hiding?
 Easiest is probably to have 2 versions, one with code, one without...
 Or change file names to generic file names?

 * TO DO: prepare short presentation of: